nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ```
 ## Selecting Marts

 Step 2: Select a mart in order to access the BioMart Ensembl databases.
-All of the available marts can be accessed as a list and saved to file.
+All of the available marts can be accessed as a list and saved to a csv file.

 ```Python
 def mart_finder(file_name_1):